eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Create entities common profile
 ``````````````````````````````
 These functions are enabled when ``PROFILE_CREATE_ENTITIES_XML`` or ``PROFILE_CREATE_ENTITIES_REF`` are enabled in the ``client.config`` file.
-The declaration of these function can be found in ``uxr/client/profile/session/common_create_entities.h``.
+The declaration of these functions can be found in ``uxr/client/profile/session/common_create_entities.h``.

 ------